-Results from the sustainable conditions analysis are summarized in Table ES-2 and show that a 58 percent reduction in demand from the projected baseline levels would achieve a sustainable yield of approximately 266,000 for the Subbasin to avoid undesirable results.
-Since future projected groundwater production in the Subbasin is estimated at 314,000 AFY, an increase in supply or reduction in demand that adds approximately 47,000 AFY is required to bring the Subbasin into sustainability.
+Results from the sustainable conditions analysis are summarized in Table ES-3 and show that a 58 percent reduction in demand from the projected baseline levels would achieve a sustainable yield of approximately 266,000 for the Subbasin to avoid undesirable results.
+Because future projected groundwater production in the Subbasin is estimated at 314,000 AFY, an increase in supply or reduction in demand that adds approximately 47,000 AFY would be required to bring the Subbasin into sustainability.
 Modeling suggests that the sustainable management criteria can be met under these conditions.
-It was recognized that these conditions could be met by increases in water supply as well as reductions in demand.
+Projects and Management Actions to achieve sustainable conditions are summarized below and presented in Chapter 8.